Applicant led - NERC

 Pushing the frontiers grants

 The Pushing the Frontiers scheme invests in excellence, challenging researchers to push the boundaries of environmental research.
-The adventurous and ambitious curiosity-driven, high-risk, high-reward projects lead to scientific discoveries that are likely to change the future landscape of a discipline.
+The adventurous and ambitious curiosity-driven projects unlock new knowledge and lead to scientific discoveries that are likely to change the future landscape of a discipline.

-Grant duration: proposal dependent, no fixed duration of award but typically three to four years.
+Grant duration: project dependent, no fixed duration of award but typically three to four years.

 Find out more about the latest pushing the frontiers entry on the funding finder.